node-task/spec/README.md

 An object with the following properties and methods must be used to represent source data for node-task compliant modules to operate on.

 ### source
-A string indicating the absolute source of the input (e.g. filepath, url, etc).
+A string indicating the source of the input (e.g. filepath, url, etc).

 ### encoding
 A string indicating the encoding of the input (e.g. utf8, ascii, etc).